 What Is Residual Income?

-Residual income is the portion of your overall funds that’s available after you’ve met all your financial obligations, like handing over your rent check and making your student loan payments.
+The meaning of residual income is straightforward: It’s the portion of your overall income that’s available after you’ve met all your financial obligations for a given time period (usually monthly), e.g. paying your rent or mortgage, utilities, and making your credit card or student loan payments.

-However, the term “residual income” has also been used to mean something closer to “passive income” or passive income streams that don’t require ongoing work.
+However, the term “residual income” has also been used to describe something similar to “passive income,” or passive income streams that don’t require ongoing work.
 Finding ways to earn passive income can increase your total residual income.